Anahita Ratebzad: Political life

 Ratebzad was one of the first publicly outspoken social and political Afghan-women activists in the late 1950s and most of 60s in Afghanistan.
 She was also part of the first ever Afghan-women delegation representing the Kingdom of Afghanistan on international stage at the Asian Women's Conference in Ceylon in 1957.

 As veiling became optional during the tenure of Daud Khan as prime minister, Ratebzad led a group of female nurses in 1957 to Kabul's Aliabad Hospital to attend male patients.
 This marked the uncovering of women's faces for working purpose in urban Afghanistan.
 However, this and other events to follow led to her defamation in conservative circles of Afghan society.

-Ratebzad founded the Democratic Organisation of Afghan Women (DOAW) in 1964.
-The organisation did not follow a specific political ideology; in 2013 Rahnaward Zaryab wrote that "DOAW was an organisation founded in the 1340s (1960s CE) which was not foreign funded or supported.
+Ratebzad founded the Democratic Organisation of Afghan Women (DOAW) in 1964 and served as its first president.
+The organisation did not follow a specific political ideology.
+In 2013 Rahnaward Zaryab wrote that "DOAW was an organisation founded in the 1340s (1960s CE) which was not foreign funded or supported.
 The members of the organisation were intellectual women volunteering to promote and work for women's rights on their own initiative."
 Comparing DOAW with present-day women's rights organisations inside Afghanistan, he added "they lack the outreach and effectiveness of DOAW."
-However, after the Saur Revolution of 1978 the organisation came under the supervision of the PDPA government.
+However, after the Saur Revolution of 1978, the organisation came under the supervision of the PDPA government.
 During the Khalq faction's power seizure it was headed by Dilaram Mahak from 1978 to 1979.
 After the power seizure by the Parcham faction, Ratebzad was elected as the chairwoman of DOAW at DOAW's general assembly in 1980.

 Ratebzad along with other members of DOAW organised a protest march on 8 March 1965 in Kabul marking the first celebration of International Women's Day in Afghanistan.